 Disable XML-RPC if Not Required

-To disable XML-RPC in WordPress, add the following lines to your .htaccess
+To disable XML-RPC in WordPress, add the following lines to your .htaccess file:

 # Block WordPress xmlrpc.php requests